Once you get a good handle on the basics of grilling, you’ll discover how fun cooking outside can be.

 Step 1: Light Your Grill Right

-For gas grills:
+Tips for gas grills:

 - Make sure you’re cooking with gas.
 If your grill doesn’t have a gas gauge, pour a cup of boiling water down the sides of the propane tank and wait a few seconds.
 If the tank still feels cool where you poured the water, there’s still propane inside.